Parasitaxus: Description

+Taxonomy

 Molecular phylogenetic analysis also suggest affinities between Parasitaxus and the genera Manoao (New Zealand) and Lagarostrobos (Tasmania).
 Parasitaxus has been shown to contain high levels of chlorophyll.
 However, a genome analysis shows that many genes for photosynthesis are missing from the parasite's plastid genome, strongly suggesting that Parasitaxus completely depends on its host for survival.
+Around 60% of the genes normally present in a podocarp plastid genome were entirely absent or present only as fragments.
+They were predominantly genes involved in photosynthetic, rather than other plastid processes.
+There were changes to the structure of the plastid genome that were different from that of other parasitic plants and its podocarp relatives, although these might not be related to its parasitic lifestyle.

+Usta means 'parched'.
 The species was first described as Dacrydium ustum Vieill.; other synonyms include Podocarpus ustus (Vieill.)
 Brongn. & Gris, and Nageia usta (Vieill.)
 Kuntze.
 The name is often cited as Parasitaxus ustus, but this is grammatically incorrect, as, according to Latin, the genus name Parasitaxus is (like Taxus) gender-feminine, with which the species name's gender must agree (Nickrent 2006).
-The scientific name translates as "Burnt Parasitic Yew."
+The scientific name translates as "parched parasitic yew."